For daily wit & wisdom, sign up for the Almanac newsletter.

 Nothing creates a deeper sense of comfort and joy than the right food and drink.
 Winter coziness depends on having a good supply of them on hand.
 Of course, the favorites and the recipes vary from culture to culture and household to household.

 My winter comfort foods include any kind of homemade soup, stew, and chowder—and chili!
 The possibilities are endless, depending on the ingredients I have on hand.
-It’s easy to cook up a huge stockpot of dry beans, then make a big soup that lasts for three or four days, then turn the rest into a chili with onions, garlic, and roasted peppers from my freezer.
+It’s easy to cook up a huge stockpot of dry beans, then make a big soup that lasts for 3 or 4 days, then turn the rest into a chili with onions, garlic, and roasted peppers from my freezer.
 A big part of these comfort foods for me involves the versatility and ease of preparation.
 Add a cheese sandwich to the soup and a green salad to the chili, and you’re set.

 For cozy winter drinks, I think of strong, dark-roast coffee, cocoa, herb teas (especially peppermint and ginger), mulled cider, and the various recipes that come under the general heading of wassail.
-You can make a non-alcoholic wassail by simmering any kind of fruit juice with a handful of spices such as cinnamon, clove, ginger, nutmeg, and allspice.
+You can make a nonalcoholic wassail by simmering any kind of fruit juice with a handful of spices such as cinnamon, clove, ginger, nutmeg, and allspice.
 Some people (raising my hand) even take comfort in a cup of boiling water spiked with plenty of lemon juice, with or without sweetener.

 This is all the more reason to adopt a few new ideas for staying cozy.
 What are your favorites?